By: Team CS2103-AY1819S1-F10-4 Since: Sep 2018 Licence: MIT

 If a privileged command is executed when a session is not set, an error will be shown.
 For more information on which commands are guest-executable, see the UserGuide.adoc for more information |

-The application’s user session state is facilitated by UserSession
+The application’s user session state is facilitated by UserSession.
+This is triggered by raising a Login or

 Additionally, it implements the following static operations: